Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Consumers in San Pedro earning $83,411/year can't absorb $14K+ in legal costs to fight a company that wronged them.
 That cost-barrier is exactly what corporations count on — and arbitration at $399 eliminates it.

-In early 2023, Maria Delgado, a resident of San Pedro, California 90734, found herself tangled in a bitter arbitration dispute that spiraled beyond simple consumer dissatisfaction.
+In early 2023, the claimant, a resident of San Pedro, California 90734, found herself tangled in a bitter arbitration dispute that spiraled beyond simple consumer dissatisfaction.
 Maria had purchased a solar panel system from SunBright Energy Solutions for $12,500 in March 2022, enticed by promises of reduced electricity bills and eco-friendly savings.
 But less than six months later, her energy bills began to spike instead of shrink.

 Despite repeated calls to SunBright's customer service, the company insisted the system was operating within specifications.
 Maria grew frustrated as technicians came and went without fixing the malfunctioning inverter, which her electrician later confirmed was a critical defect SunBright had failed to disclose.
 By December 2022, the solar system was producing only 40% of promised energy output.